-Regional heterogeneity was pronounced even within West Murman and Kola Bay (figure 1A).
-Among all sites, highest density was recorded in the inner part of the Kola Bay – in Cape Abram site (figure1).
-Nagornoe, nearest to Cape Abram site, demonstrated lower clam density.
-Macoma is known to use two types of feeding modes – suspension-feeding, more typical for clams living on sandy bottoms, and deposit-feeding which is characteristic of Macoma from muddy habitats (Olaffson, 1989).
-Despite we didn’t conducted organic content and grain-size analysis for these sites, it is obvious that tidal zone around sewer outlets contains additional amounts of silt as compared to background values (Littler & Murray, 1975; de-la-Ossa-Carretero et al., 2012).
-In muddy habitats Macoma shows density-related effects due to intraspecific competition for food and space, at least on growth levels (Olaffson, 1989), so lower abundances in Nagornoe could be a consequence of its location just next to the sewer outlet of city of Murmansk.Densities of M.balthica in Ivanovskaya, the easternmost site for this species in our dataset, were dissimilar with other East Murman, because in this site Macoma is more subtidal than intertidal species – it occurs just below the LWL.
-Subtidal Macoma balthica population was previously reported in the Pechora sea - SE part of the Barents sea with mean densities of 654 ind./m-2, which is twice lower than in Ivanovskaya (Denisenko et al., 2003).
+Regional heterogeneity in adundance was observed even within West Murman and Kola Bay (figure 1A).
+Among all sites, the highest density was recorded in the inner part of the Kola Bay – in Cape Abram site (figure1).
+Nagornoe, nearest to Cape Abram site, situated on the opposite shore of Kola bay, demonstrated lower clam density.
+We suppose that lower abundances in Nagornoe could be a consequence of its location nearby to the sewer outlet of city of Murmansk.
+It is well known, that Macoma uses two types of feeding modes – suspension-feeding, more typical for clams living on sandy bottoms, and deposit-feeding which is usual for Macoma from muddy habitats (Olaffson, 1989).
+Despite we didn’t conducted organic content and grain-size analysis for Cape Abram and Nagornoe sites, it is obvious that the tidal zone around sewer outlets (Nagornoe) contains additional amounts of silt as compared to background values (Littler & Murray, 1975; de-la-Ossa-Carretero et al., 2012).
+Thus, in muddy habitats, such as Nagornoe, Macoma shows density-related effects due to intraspecific competition for food and space, at least on growth levels (Olaffson, 1989).

+Densities of M.balthica in Ivanovskaya, the easternmost site for this species in our dataset, were dissimilar with other East Murman localities, because in this site Macoma appearedto be more subtidal than intertidal species – it occurs just below the LWL.
+Subtidal Macoma balthica population was previously reported in the Pechora sea (SE part of the Barents sea) with mean densities of 654 ind./m-2, which is twice lower than in Ivanovskaya (Denisenko et al., 2003).

 Our data suggest that Macoma balthica abundance distribution within the species range does not clearly follow the “abundant centre” (figure 5, A) and is more likely a “ramped north” (for names of distribution shapes see Sagarin & Gaines, 2002).
-Surprisingly, mean adult (>1 mm) Macoma densities in West Murman local populations were more similar to the White and Baltic Seas, and higher than long-term mean values available for North Sea and Bay of Biscay (see supplementary).
-This result is consistent with the distribution of Atlantic Macoma balthica rubra and Pacific Macoma balthica balthica lineages in Europe (Nikula et al., 2007; Strelkov et al., 2007).
+Surprisingly, mean adult (>1 mm) Macoma densities in West Murman local populations were more similar to the White and Baltic Seas, and were higher than long-term mean values available for North Sea and Bay of Biscay (see supplementary).
+This result corresponds with the distribution of Atlantic Macoma balthica rubra and Pacific Macoma balthica balthica lineages in Europe (Nikula et al., 2007; Strelkov et al., 2007).
 European Atlantic M.b.rubra inhabits North Sea and Northeast Atlantic coasts, while M.b.balthica occurs together M.b.rubra in the Baltic and northern marginal seas and is regarded as a result of trans-Arctic invasion in early Holocene (Nikula et al., 2007).

 Mean densities of adult Cerastoderma edule on the Murman coast of the Barents Sea, varying in most sites around 10 ind. m-2 were generally lower than in other parts of the species range (Beukema, 1989; Ivell, 1989; André, Rosenberg, 1991; Bachelet et al., 1992; Montaudouin, Bachelet, 1996; Ramon, 2003; Dare et al., 2004).
-Very similar to Barents Sea cockle density was previously reported from Tromsø, North Norway (Oug, 2001), which also supports that low abundance is typical feature of the northern part of the species range.
-Cerastoderma edule abundance distribution pattern within the range could be named as “abundant centre” (figure 5, B), however it is probably transitional between typical “abundant centre” and “rumped south”, because at southernmost distribution limit, Merja Zerga (Morocco), cockle density may reach 1200 ind m-2 with long-term mean of 638 ind m-2 (Gam et al., 2010).
+Very similar to the Barents Sea cockle density was previously reported from Tromsø, North Norway (Oug, 2001).
+That data also supports hypothesis that low abundance is typical feature of the northern part of the species range.
+Cerastoderma edule abundance distribution pattern within the range could be named as “abundant centre” (figure 5, B).
+Takimg into account that at southernmost distribution limit, Merja Zerga (Morocco), cockle density may reach 1200 ind m-2 with long-term mean of 638 ind m-2 , abundance pattern could be probably transitional between typical “abundant centre” and “rumped south”, because (Gam et al., 2010).